uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 A small part of the deployment of the CaaS Platform can be reused for other Kubernetes distributions (e.g. OpenShift); deploying on bare metal requires machines configured with very specific requirements and that can be solved with AutoYaST (or Kickstart in the Red Hat case).

 Every distribution uses then its deployment helper (OpenShift uses `openshift-install`) to bootstrap the cluster.
-In this regard, `skuba` is only targeting SUSE CaaS Platform and cannot be reused for bootstrapping and managing a cluster.
+In this regard, `skuba` is only targeting SUSE CaaS Platform and cannot be reused for bootstrapping and managing a cluster that is not CaaS Platform based.

 # Drawbacks
 [drawbacks]: #drawbacks

 What if the customer wants to deploy another Kubernetes distribution?
-There will not be complete support for its deployment, or at least there is only support for the deployment on bare metal.
-Also, there is not support for managing this cluster because we are relying on `skuba`.
+If we are using `skuba`, we only target CaaS Platform deployments.

 # Alternatives
 [alternatives]: #alternatives